haiwen/seafile-admin-docs/manual/docker/cluster/deploy_seafile_cluster_with_docker.md

     environment:
       - CLUSTER_SERVER=true
       - CLUSTER_MODE=frontend
-      - TIME_ZONE=Asia/Shanghai  # Optional, default is UTC.
+      - TIME_ZONE=UTC  # Optional, default is UTC.
 Should be uncomment and set to your local time zone.

 ```